-Payroll is defined as the total amount of wages paid by a company to its employees and other workers.
-Your company’s payroll may be your firm’s largest business expense, and processing payroll is complicated.
-You must collect insurance premiums, retirement plan contributions and tax withholdings from employee pay.
+Your company’s payroll could very well be one of your firm’s largest business expenses, and processing payroll is complicated.
+You must collect insurance premiums, retirement plan contributions, and tax withholdings from employee pay.

-The total dollar amount paid to the worker, before any deductions.
+This is the total dollar amount paid to the worker before any deductions.
 The items listed below are deducted from gross wages to arrive at the worker’s net pay.
-Gross wages may include commissions, bonuses and other payment arrangements.
+Gross wages may include commissions, bonuses, tax deductions, and other payment arrangements.

 3. Social Security and Medicare